-Alfonzo (2) described a framework on the hierarchy of walking needs that could provide guidance in addressing these two important challenges.
-First, it proposes a hierarchy of urban-form characteristics that are expected to influence walking behavior.
-The levels in the hierarchy are antecedents of one another so that a lower-level need should be satisfactorily fulfilled before a higher-order level is considered.
-Second, it places this hierarchy in a social-ecological perspective that provides concrete hypotheses on how the association between these urban-form characteristics and walking could be influenced by individual factors.
+Paragraph #3:Alfonzo (2) described a framework on the hierarchy of walking needs that could provide guidance in addressing these two important challenges.
+Firstly, it proposes a hierarchy of urban form characteristics that are expected to influence walking behavior.
+The levels in the hierarchy are antecedents of each other so that a lower level need should be satisfactorily fulfilled before a higher order level is considered.
+Secondly, it places this hierarchy in a social-ecological perspective that provides concrete hypotheses on how the association between these urban form characteristics and walking could be influenced by individual factors.

-The framework departs from the idea that walking is an individual choice and identifies five levels of factors potentially and hierarchically involved in the walking decisionmaking process (see Fig. 1).
+Paragraph #4: The framework departs from the idea that walking is an individual choice, and identifies five levels of factors potentially and hierarchically involved in the walking decision-making process (see Figure 1).
 The most fundamental level within this "hierarchy of walking needs" is the ability of people to walk, labeled feasibility.
 The other four levels within the hierarchy relate to the urban form and are labeled, in order of importance, accessibility, safety, comfort, and pleasurability.
-The core assumption of the hierarchical structure is that higher-order needs will not typically be considered if more basic needs have not yet been satisfied.
+The core assumption of the hierarchical structure is that higher order needs will not typically be considered if more basic needs have not yet been satisfied.
 The hierarchy also implies that the probability to walk will increase if more levels within the hierarchy are fulfilled.
-In addition, however, what is considered satisfactory and how many levels need to be satisfactory to engage in walking is supposed to be moderated by individual factors, for example, psychosocial factors such as attitudes or self-efficacy.
-Alfonzo (2) hypothesizes that when a person has less favorable psychosocial factors toward walking (e.g., is less motivated to walk), more levels within the hierarchy would need to be satisfactory to decide to walk.
+In addition however, what is considered satisfactory and how many levels need to be satisfactory to engage in walking is supposed to be moderated by individual factors, e. g. psychosocial factors such as attitudes or self-efficacy.
+Alfonzo hypothesizes that when a person has less favorable psychosocial factors towards walking (e.g. is less motivated to walk), more levels within the hierarchy would need to be satisfactory to decide to walk.